AleksandrRogachev94/Computations-of-Photonic-Crystals-Optical-Propterties/README.md

 # Photonic Crystals

 Console program for simulation of the optical properties of arbitrary one-dimensional periodic photonic and plasmonic crystals using Rigorous coupled-wave analysis (RCWA).
 It allows calculations of spectra of transmittance, reflection, absorption, and angle distribution as well as the fields distributions within the structure.
-The program is designed for researching photonic crystals on a multi-core personal computer.
+The program is designed for researching of photonic crystals on a multi-core personal computer.
 It uses parallel calculations using openMP technology.

 ## Installation